frenchy64/malli-model/doc/01-interpreter.md

 ```

 At each position, you must interpret the specification on your left
-and then check that the value on your right against it.
+and then check the value on your right against it.

 For example, if the specification is `[:= 1]`, you must recognize that:
 1. this is a singleton schema because it starts with `:=`,